karinchung/chatr/README.md

 * User can submit an empty message
 * Doesn't check for duplicate emails
 * Message box size and max size of all messages
+	*	getting an error message when there is no messenger box on the page

 This README would normally document whatever steps are necessary to get the application up and running.